reustonium/asgor-web/contact.md

 title: Contact
 ---

-Facilitators: Lisa Ruestow, M.A.CCC-SLP
-Suzanne Johnston, M.A.,CCC-SLP
-Heather Coles, M.A.,CCC-SLP
-Cara Granger, M.A.,CCC-SLP
+### Meeting Facilitators:

+**Lisa Ruestow**, *M.A.CCC-SLP*

+Lisa has been a speech language pathologist for over ten years.
+She has worked with individuals across the continuum in various settings, Her passion is helping individuals with aphasia which led her to found the aphasia support group of rochester in October 2012.
+She currently works at St.John's home and for Rochester Regional Health

+**Suzanne Johnston**, *M.A.,CCC-SLP*

+Suzanne has been a speech/language pathologist in the Rochester community for over 25 years, serving a variety of individuals, their caregivers, and corporations.
+She owns and operates a private practice in Pittsford, NY.

+**Heather Coles**, *M.A.,CCC-SLP*

+Heather is a supervisor and instructor at Nazareth College in Communication Sciences and Disorders.

+**Cara Granger**, *M.A.,CCC-SLP*

-Contact Information: If you would like to be added to the email list, please send an email to Lruestow@gmail.com.
-For more information email Lisa Ruestow at Lruestow@gmail.com or call 585-760-2606.
+**Contact Information:** For more information email Lisa Ruestow at [Lruestow@gmail.com](mailto:Lruestow@gmail.com) or call (585) 760-2606.